+For grievances under City authority, the Director of Labor Relations or their designee will investigate the alleged contract grievance and, if deemed appropriate, they will convene a meeting between the appropriate parties within ten (10) business days.
+They will thereafter make a confidential recommendation to the Presiding Judge who will, in turn, give the Union an answer in writing ten (10) business days after receipt of the contract grievance or the meeting between the parties.

-For grievances under Court authority, the Court Administrator or his/hertheir designee shall-will investigate the alleged contract grievance and, if deemed appropriate, he/shethey shall-will convene a meeting between the appropriate parties within ten (10) business days.
+For grievances under Court authority, the Court Administrator or their designee will investigate the alleged contract grievance and, if deemed appropriate, they will convene a meeting between the appropriate parties within ten (10) business days.
 The Court Administrator will thereafter give the Union an answer in writing ten (10) business days after receipt of the contract grievance or the meeting between the parties.

-For grievances under Court authority, the Court Administrator or his/hertheir designee shall-will investigate the alleged contract grievance and, if deemed appropriate, he/shethey shall-will convene a meeting between the appropriate parties within ten (10) business days.
-The Court Administrator shall-will thereafter give the Union an answer in writing ten (10) business days after receipt of the contract grievance or the meeting between the parties.